Juandavidc08/dailynutrition/README.md

 ### Code Used

-* For creating the modal I used [this youtube video](https://www.youtube.com/watch?v=XH5OW46yO8I) to understand the function better beside this page [this page](https://www.freecodecamp.org/news/how-to-build-a-modal-with-javascript/).
+* For creating the modal I used [this youtube video](https://www.youtube.com/watch?v=XH5OW46yO8I) to understand the function better beside [this page](https://www.freecodecamp.org/news/how-to-build-a-modal-with-javascript/).
 * For emai validator I used [this link](https://www.scaler.com/topics/email-validation-in-javascript/) to fully understan and place the correct function in the page.
+* For custom alerts I used [Sweet Alert](https://sweetalert2.github.io/#themes)

 ### Media